rthurimella/bloom-filter-experiment/src/main/resources/DESIGN.md

+# Bloom Filter Experiment

 we can identify certain design principles and patterns that are present in the code:

+## Separation of Concerns
-1. Separation of Concerns: The code separates different concerns into separate classes, such as the BloomFilter, BST, and RandomUtils classes.
+The code separates different concerns into separate classes, such as the BloomFilter, BST, and RandomUtils classes.
 Each class has a specific responsibility and encapsulates related functionality.

- 2. Single Responsibility Principle (SRP): Each class has a single responsibility and focuses on performing specific tasks.
+## Single Responsibility Principle (SRP)
+ Each class has a single responsibility and focuses on performing specific tasks.
 For example, the BloomFilter class is responsible for creating and managing a Bloom filter, while the BST class handles operations related to the binary search tree.

+## Encapsulation
- 3. Encapsulation: The classes encapsulate their internal state and provide methods to interact with that state, promoting encapsulation and information hiding.
+ The classes encapsulate their internal state and provide methods to interact with that state, promoting encapsulation and information hiding.

+## Modular Design
- 4. Modular Design: The code is organized into multiple files, each representing a distinct class with a specific purpose.
+ The code is organized into multiple files, each representing a distinct class with a specific purpose.
  This modular approach improves code organization, readability, and maintainability.